PhilippeR26/Starknet-WalletAccount/README.md

 - subscription to these events : account / network changes in the wallet.
 - direct access to the wallet API entry points.

-## specification :

-The official Starkware specification of the wallet API is here : https://github.com/starkware-libs/starknet-specs/wallet-api/wallet_rpc.json

-The corresponding TypeScript library is here : https://github.com/starknet-io/types-js

-**An easier to read Wallet API documentation I created is [here](doc/walletAPIspec.md)**

 ## Getting Started 🚀 :